Designing Your Event-Driven Architecture

 Screenshot showing the options described in the surrounding text.

-3. In the Name field, type "My First Event".
+3. In the Name field under the event, type "My First Event".

 6. Leave the Version field set to 0.1.0.
 Each object can have multiple versions, allowing you to have different versions at different stages of your development cycle.